2014 HSC Rules and Procedures guide

 For most Board Developed Courses, school-based assessment throughout the HSC course contributes 50% of your HSC mark, and is reported on your Course Report and Record of Achievement.

 For each course, schools prepare and administer an assessment program in accordance with the syllabus.
-The syllabus identifies the components of the course to be assessed and their weightings.
+The components of the course to be assessed and their weightings can be found in the Assessment and Reporting document for the syllabuses on the Board's website.
 The timing and weighting of tasks are determined by the school.

 Assessment tasks are designed to measure knowledge, skills and understanding in relation to a wide range of outcomes.
 Tasks may include tests, written assignments, practical activities, fieldwork and projects.

-When you begin your HSC course, your school will provide you with details of your assessment tasks, including weighting and due dates.
+When you begin your HSC course, your school will provide you with details of your assessment tasks, including weightings and due dates.

 If you studied a course at an institution outside your home school, the assessment mark is provided by the outside institution.